This is what your template will look like (see above). Its sort of a pattern.

 For Paper models: You can choose the color paper of your choice.
 Please look at the pages before printing as it may give you hints about which color would work better and such.
 For the thickness of paper you want to use, we recommend carstock from 65 lb to 80 lb for 'regular' models up to about 35-45 inch high .
 For our Xtra large ones, anywhere from 100 to 130 lb should do the trick.

-For Wood models: Depending on the size of the template, you may need to use the ‘poster’ setting of your home printer.
+For Wood models using a scroll saw: Depending on the size of the template, you may need to use the ‘poster’ setting of your home printer.
 For example, our printer’s biggest size prints ‘legal paper’ so 8.5 by 14 inches.
 When we use an A2 paper size template, we divide our A2 in 4 8.5 x 11 inch and assemble our template to final A2 size ‘poster’.

 Here is an example, however keep in mind yours may look slighlty different